-CPR instructors must be passionate towards his chosen profession
+1. CPR instructors must be passionate about their chosen profession

-For both in person and online CPR classes with instructor demonstrations, instructors must be passionate towards the training.
+For both in-person and online CPR classes with instructor demonstrations, instructors must be passionate about the training.
 A passionate teacher will want to build passionate and confident students.
 They will be more willing to answer particular questions and help understand the proper techniques of CPR.
-Plus, this instructor will make the class more interesting for the students, and the instructor will be more dedicated toward providing the best training to certify more people in CPR.
+Plus, this instructor will make the class more interesting for the students, and the instructor will be more dedicated to providing the best training to certify more people in CPR.

 To learn a lot from them, they must be good at interacting with others.
 Online courses should keep your interest between modules, videos and images.
 Questioning, feedback, and demonstrations should be continuous throughout the training.
 Before hiring an instructor, ask about the interaction between the student to student (if applicable) and student to instructor.
 This may vary in different training situations and everyone may have different preferences.
 Learn more about your potential instructors and see which one fits your preference and learning style.

-View course modules online to see instructor videos and demonstrations, and decide if the instructor is right for you, and your requirements.
+View the Online CPR course modules to see instructor videos and demonstrations, and decide if the instructor is right for you, and your requirements.